spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/advanced-usage/replaying-events.md

  php artisan event-projector:replay
  ```

-The package [keeps track of which events were already passed to a projector](https://docs.spatie.be/laravel-event-projector/v2/replaying-events/tracking-handled-events).
-It will never pass an event that a projector already handled.
-So it's generally safe to replay events.
-Only projectors that didn't handle all events yet will get called.
-Projectors that already handled all past events will not be called.

- You can also handpick a projectors by using the `--projector` option.
+ You can also projectors by using the `--projector` option.
 All stored events will be passed only to that projector.

  ```bash
   php artisan event-projector:replay --projector=App\\Projectors\\AccountBalanceProjector